 It's never been easier to build a strong network now that you can combine social media outreach with more traditional networking.
-However, it's also too easy to make mistakes while reaching out to other professionals, especially if you’re out of practice.
+However, it's also easy to make mistakes while reaching out to other professionals, especially if you consider yourself a "non-networker" who's out of practice.
 Here are six networking mistakes to avoid, along with some better ways to build good relationships:

 1. Limiting your exposure

-When you rely solely on social media to form your network, you limit yourself, as some professionals prefer meeting face-to-face at events and over lunch.
-Same goes if you use only traditional networking methods and ignore the numerous ways online to make new connections.
+When you rely solely on social media to form your network, you limit yourself, as some professionals prefer meeting face-to-face at events and over coffee or lunch.
+The same goes if you use only traditional networking methods and ignore the numerous ways online to make new connections.

-Try this instead: Build your network using a combination of in-person opportunities and online resources.
-Whether you attend an online conference or a real-world event, make a point of introducing yourself to other attendees, and don't be shy about striking up a conversation between event sessions.
-If the event is online, consider emailing individuals on the attendee list to see what they thought of the webcast.
+Tip: Build your network using a combination of in-person opportunities and online resources.
+At conferences and workshops, make a point of introducing yourself to other attendees, and don't be shy about striking up a conversation between sessions.
+If the event is online, consider messaging individuals on the attendee list to see what they thought of the webcast.
 It's a good way to spark a conversation.
-Make sure to bridge the gap between your online and in-person networking efforts, too.
+Bridge the gap between your online and in-person networking efforts, too.
 For example, your business card should include links to your relevant online profiles.
 To make this approach work best, you'll need to keep each of those profiles updated.